 According to the Mothers Against Drunk Driving (MADD) website, 29 percent of all traffic fatalities in Florida in 2014 were attributed to drunk driving.
 That’s 697 deaths, a 0.4% increase from the previous year.

 The most tragic fact about drink driving accidents is that they are completely preventable.
 There is no reason anyone should ever drive while under the influence of alcohol.
 There are plenty of forms of public transportation available in and around Miami, including cabs or buses, when staying with a friend is not an option.

 If someone you love has been killed because of a drunk driver, you may be able to file a wrongful death lawsuit against the negligent driver.
 City and state police officials may be prosecuting the drunk driver for criminal offenses, but that does little to compensate the family that is left behind after this horrific tragedy.
 A wrongful death lawsuit can help grieving families recover the money they need to move forward and prepare for a future without their loved one.

 If you have been injured or someone you love has been killed in a drunk driving accident in Miami, Fort Lauderdale, Palm Beach, or anywhere in the State of Florida, you need an experienced Miami drunk driving accident lawyer on your side.
-Contact the Law Offices of Victor Dante to learn more about all of your legal options.
+Contact the Dante Law Firm, P.A. to learn more about all of your legal options.
 Call us at 305-949-2526 today to discuss your case.